 - effective against pathogenic fungi

-- has up to 10 times more glucosinolates (cancer fighting compound) than broccoli
+- has up to 10 times more glucosinolates (cancer-fighting compounds) than broccoli

-- processing actually improves its protect from the effects of exposure to toxic chemicals in the environment
+- processing actually improves its protection from the effects of exposure to toxic chemicals in the environment

 - relieves symptoms of water retention

 - a mixture of horseradish vinegar used to treat seborrhea (dandruff)

 Over and over, we find that Hippocrates was correct!
 When we look at all the powerful compounds, enzymes, nutrients, and minerals in food, such as horseradish, and find they really can improve our health for the better, we quickly realize that food can absolutely be our medicine just as medicine can be our food.

 1. Bown D. Encyclopedia of Herbs and Their Uses.
 London: Dorling Kindersley;1995.